 The next day, when another squadron was sent to the area, the buoys had been picked up by a fishing boat – with a tarp on its deck – which was seen making its way to shore.
 Since communication between the Air Corps and Navy was difficult, the boat escaped.
 It was at that time the decision was made to build up the American military presence in the Philippines.

 On September 1, 1941, the company rode a train to Ft.
-Mason in San Francisco, California, on September 5, and were ferried, by the U.S.A.T.
+Mason in San Francisco, California, on September 5.
+After arriving they put cosmoline on the tank’s guns and removed the turrets from the tanks and painted the tank’s serial number on it so it would be put back on the same tank. and were ferried, by the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island.
 It was there the soldiers received physicals and inoculations and those men found with medical conditions were replaced.

 The soldiers spent three days preparing their equipment and the equipment of the 194th Tank Battalion for shipment to the Philippine Islands.
 The turrets of the tanks were removed and the tank’s serial number was sprayed on each one so that it could be reattached to the right tank.